Have you ever jumped over an edge for a good view?

 Today, in reality, many FMCG giants are standing on the other side.

 They had jumped over the edge to view greener pastures by shaking hands with online b2b marketplaces which buy directly from these FMCG companies and sell to retailers at a lower cost and higher ROI.

 But soon, revenue took over trust, and the land on the other side started crumbling, making these FMCG companies wary that they might be in for a deep fall.

 When the smallest of retailers started realizing that they could skip their market visits and save time and money by tapping on their phones and ordering from these online platforms, they began to ignore the distributors who have worked with them for decades to build the business.

-As a result, distributors have started threatening FMCG brands of boycotting their products, unless these companies discontinue selling to b2b marketplaces, which are disrupting the supply chain harmony.
+As a result, distributors have started threatening FMCG brands of boycotting their products, unless these companies discontinue selling to b2b marketplaces, which is disrupting the supply chain harmony.

 And this is just at the beginning of 2022.
-A year when the retail industry desperately needs to recuperate from the business losses due to the pandemic, CPG brands are stuck at headwinds.
+In a year when the retail industry desperately needs to recuperate from the business losses due to the pandemic, CPG brands are stuck at headwinds.

 But the question also arises: if leading CPG giants are caught in this bind, how can new and emerging brands tackle this problem?

 According to industry experts, the most sustainable way to solve this would be to connect the entire supply chain distribution hierarchy, by transforming the route-to-market (RTM) into an eRTM.

 eRTM combines tools and techniques to ensure that the flow of goods and revenue within the supply chain is more efficient and 100% frictionless.